flashcordon/big-history/Histoire-système-solaire.md

 site d'atterrissage : sci-entists believe thatthe flood plain wascut by a volume ofwater the size ofNorth AmericaísGreat Lakes inabout two weeks.
 The only objective left unfinished at the timecommunications was lost was completion of a high-resolution 360-degree image of the landing site nick-named the ìSuper Pan,î of which 83 percent wasreceived on Earth.
-The Pathfinder rover was named after SojournerTruth, an African-American crusader who lived dur-ing the U.S. Civil War era and traveled throughout thecountry advocating the rights of all people to be free.The name Sojourner, which means ìtraveler,î

 ### Mars Global Surveyor (NASA, 1996-2007)